-As humans, our basic survival needs are water, air and food.
-When it comes to knowing God and spending time with Him, how strong of a need is that?
-We’ve also been taught that different people groups have different needs, which calls for different approaches in spreading the gospel and so on, so forth.
-Growing up in an urban context where our basic needs are met almost instantly is a complete contrast to a rural setting where food and water might be scarce.
-I very much appreciated the Sattha trainings we had and the nightly team meetings where we were orientated and reminded where the needs of the Thai people lie, and importantly, how we can bridge culture effectively to meet their needs and guide them in seeing the need to know Christ.
+When it comes to knowing God and spending time with Him, how strong of a basic need is that?
+We’ve also been taught that different demographic groups hold different needs, which calls for different approaches in spreading the gospel and so on, so forth.
+Growing up in an urban context – where our basic needs are met almost instantly that it becomes not so much as essential as needing an internet connection, is a complete contrast to a rural setting where food and water might be scarce to find.
+With that being said, I very much appreciated the Sattha training we had and the nightly team meetings where we’re reminded where their needs lie, and importantly, how do we bridge culture effectively to meet their needs and guide them in seeing the need to know Christ.

 My heart is filled with extreme gratitude to Christ for the past 3 years in experiencing His blessings and teachings through short-term mission trips.
 In being able to know more who God is and His purpose for us; the way His Word is revealed, the significance of prayer, and the urgency of equipping workers for the harvest.
-The verses below have been an inspiration, and what I based this blog post on.
-They remind us that in all that we do, we do it for His glory.
-As seen in the book of Joshua, the same God in the past, present and future is being glorified, and that He’s the same King that delivers.
+The verses below had been an inspiration, leading me to base the theme of the sharing on, reminding ourselves that in all that we do, we do it for His glory.
+As seen in the book of Joshua, the same God in the past, present and future are being glorified, and that He’s the same King that delivers.
 For He is a God that keeps His promises and makes all the impossible, possible!

 “At that time Joshua spoke to the Lord in the day when the Lord gave the Amorites over to the sons of Israel, and he said in the sight of Israel,

 “Sun, stand still at Gibeon, and moon, in the Valley of Aijalon.”
 And the sun stood still, and the moon